igoyadi/BackendExpress/README.md

 node server.js
 ```

-The server will start on the port defined in your .env file or default to 5000.
+The server will start on the port defined in .env file .

-## 🛡️ Middleware

-This backend uses the following middleware:

-- `cors` to handle cross-origin requests
-- `helmet` to set security headers
-- `morgan` for logging HTTP requests
-- `express-validator` to validate incoming request data